-The IPO President appoints committee chairs and vice chairs at the beginning of each calendar year.
-(Note: In the event of a delay in appointments, committee leaders from the previous calendar year will continue to lead their committees until new leaders are announced.)
-The expectation is that committee leaders will work together to coordinate committee activities and facilitate committee discussion on a regular and consistent schedule.
-Throughout the year, committee leaders work closely with their board and staff liaisons to develop proposals to present to the IPO Board of Directors.
+The IPO President appoints committee chairs and vice chairs each calendar year.
+(Note: In the event of a delay in appointments, committee leaders from the previous calendar year will continue to lead their committees until new leaders are announced).
+The expectation is that committee leaders will work together to coordinate committee activities and facilitate committee discussion on a regular, consistent schedule.
+Throughout the year, committee leaders work closely with their board and staff liaisons to develop proposals to present to the IPO Board of Directors along with other committee projects.